appcanary/blog/source/articles/2016-06-25-encrypt-or-compress.html.markdown

 ---
-title: "Paper of the month: should you encrypt or compress first?"
+title: "Should you encrypt or compress first?"
 date: 2016-06-25
 author: mveytsman
 layout: post